 Summarizing the first mechanism, in the West the separation of polity and economy allowed for changes in economic performance to be read as credible and independent (if noisy) signals about the efficacy of public policy, by both policy makers and publics.
-The groping for solutions to unemployment, high energy prices, and low growth led to a series of economic signals (e.g. persistent stagflation in much of the G7 economies; US fuel rationing in 1973/4; the UK's IMF crisis of 1976 and the Winter of Discontent of 1979; Italy's turn to the IMF in 1974 and 1977;76 France's departure from the Snake in 1976 and its series of balance of payment crises in October 1981, June 1982, and March 1983) that, in discrediting the approaches that had been tried, created political space for policies that were known in advance to be painful.
-In contrast, in the East substantially similar symptoms (disappointed economic expectations, shortages, queues and, on the black market, inflation) were interpreted by the population at large as a political attempt to exercise pressure on the populace and to skim off ever more surplus for political elites, Soviet overlords, and Western creditors.77 In the West, a sufficient number of people were gradually convinced that there was no alternative to painful austerity and deindustrialization.
-In Poland, a parallel process of persuasion, actively pursued by the government, was blocked by the belief that large surpluses existed and were skimmed off, so that austerity and deindustrialization were not seen as necessary.
-As the 1990s would show, this belief was largely mistaken: boosting productivity and thus prosperity did require large-scale deindustrialization.
+The groping for solutions to unemployment, high energy prices, and low growth led to a series of economic signals (e.g., persistent stagflation in much of the G7 economies; US fuel rationing in 1973-74; the United Kingdom's IMF crisis of 1976 and the Winter of Discontent of 1979; Italy's turn to the IMF in 1974 and 1977; France's departure from the snake, a European fixed currency scheme created in 1972, in 1976 and its series of balance of payment crises in October 1981, June 1982, and March 1983) that, in discrediting the approaches that had been tried, created political space for policies that were known in advance to be painful.
+In contrast, in the East substantially similar symptoms (disappointed economic expectations, shortages, queues, and, on the black market, inflation) were interpreted by the population at large as political attempts to exercise pressure on the populace and to skim off ever-increasing amounts of surplus for political elites, Soviet overlords, and Western creditors.
+In the West a sufficient number of people were gradually convinced that there was no alternative to painful austerity and deindustrialization.
+In Poland a parallel process of persuasion, actively pursued by the government, was blocked by the belief that large surpluses existed and were skimmed off, so that austerity and deindustrialization were not seen as necessary.
+As the 1990s would show, this belief was largely mistaken: surpluses were modest, and boosting productivity and thus prosperity did require large-scale deindustrialization.
 But there was no way to convince veto players of this under state socialism.

-75 Stephen Kotkin, Uncivil Society.
-1989 and the Implosion of the Communist Establishment.
-(New York: Modern Library, 2009), pp. 99-131.
+69. Stephen Kotkin, Uncivil Society: 1989 and the Implosion of the Communist Establishment (New York: Modern Library, 2009), 99-131.

-76 Harold James, International Monetary Cooperation Since Bretton Woods (Oxford: Oxford University Press, 1996), pp. 283-85.
+70. Harold James, International Monetary Cooperation since Bretton Woods (Oxford: Oxford University Press, 1996), 283-85.